 Submissions for Questions for a Resilient Future

-As part of our Questions for a Resilient Future series, we are soliciting 1000-word essays, photo essays, and poetry that responds to the question: What does it mean to be a farmer in the 21st century?
+As part of our Questions for a Resilient Future series, we are soliciting 1,000-word essays, photo essays, and poetry that respond to the question: What does it mean to be a farmer in the 21st century?

 If your work connects food and people with the living systems that sustain us, we want to know what you think.
 Why and how is farming meaningful to you?
 How do you see the roles and responsibilities of farmers at this time?
 What can we draw upon from the history of farming as we shape new and renewed pathways ahead?